blacksmoke26/ai-prompt-enhancer/frontend/docs/ARCHITECTURE.md

 - Mocking of API services for isolated testing
 - Snapshot testing for component consistency
 - Test coverage reporting with Istanbul
+- End-to-end testing with Playwright for comprehensive coverage

 ## Development Workflow